-Day 4 The Town above the Clouds (109 km)
+Day 2 The Town Above the Clouds (103 km)

-Venturing south we are soon back on the coast, this time the Pacific Ocean side of Shikoku.
-The terrain is rolling until we cross to a peninsula and ride the `Yokonami Kuroshio Line’ where we gain some elevation and have spectacular ocean views.
-It is then we start ascending through tea plantations back in to the mountains.
+Start the ride along the `Yokonami Kuroshio Line’ where there are spectacular ocean views.
+We then start ascending through tea plantations in to the mountains.
 Our destination is Yusuhara, known as the ‘Town Above the Clouds.’
 Stay in a hotel designed by a renowned Japanese architect and walk to the hot spring over the wooden bridge seemingly suspended in the air.
 Walk around the local township afterwards.

 You will cycle through the historic town of Uchiko which prospered for 200 years in wax production.
 The town is made up of traditional merchant houses still being used today.
 Today's destination is Matsuyama.
 A highlight is the Matsuyama Castle which was built in 1603.
 The route then heads to Dogo Onsen, the oldest hot spring in Japan.
 It has a history dating back over a thousand years.
 Immerse yourself in these ancient spring waters.

 Today you will ride the Shimanami Kaido, via bridges that connect the six islands from the mainland of Honshu to Shikoku.
 Japan’s inland sea has been likened to the Greek Islands with its olive terraces, craggy coastlines and lemon groves.
-The destination is Ikuchishima which is halfway along the island chain.
-Spend the evening at a local hot springs ryokan.
+The destination is Onomichi and a bicycle hotel that was converted from a old ship's warehouse.

 Day 7 The Island of the Gods (88 km)

 Our final destination is Hiroshima along the Akinada Chain of islands.
 The first of our island crossings will be via ferry before crossing bridges from island to island.
 We will ride through Mitarai which is a preserved Edo period township.
-Celebrate our last night on Miyajima, the `Islands of the Gods.'
-This is the location of the Itsukushima Shrine which is seemingly suspended on the water.
-It is a wondrous place to spend our last evening of the trip.
+Celebrate our last night in Hiroshima.

 Day 8 Sayonara